Akshi7898/OIBSIP_WebDevelopment1_Task1/README.md

-# OIBSIP_WebDevelopment1_Task1
+# OIBSIP_WebDevelopment_Task1 - Landing Page

+## Description

-The Landing Page is a visually appealing and responsive single-page website designed using HTML and CSS.
-It features a structured layout with sections like header, about, services, and contact.
-This project demonstrates basic web design skills and emphasizes clean UI, proper alignment, and responsive design principles.
+A simple and responsive landing page built using HTML and CSS.
+It includes sections like header, about, services, and contact.

+## Tools Used

+- HTML
+- CSS

+## Features

+- Clean layout
+- Responsive design
+- Easy navigation